 Online Traffic, Customs & Transportation Programs

-In 2018-2019, 5 schools offered a traffic, customs, and transportation clerk/technician program of some type.
+In the 2019-2020 academic year, 5 schools offered some type of traffic, customs, and transportation clerk/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|